The Untold Truth Of Danny Masterson's Wife, Bijou Phillips

 Given her background, it may be unsurprising to know that Bijou Phillips has a troubling history of violence and emotionally abusive outbursts herself.
 In 2017, actor Daniel Franzese, who came out as gay in 2014, revealed that Phillips harassed him while filming the 2001 film "Bully," per TMZ.
 "She body shamed me and ridiculed me about my sexuality and physically assaulted me," he said on Facebook.

-According to Franzese, Phillips, who was 20 at the time, would repeatedly and loudly ask him in front of others whether he was gay, twist his nipple through his shirt, and at one point kicked him in the head so hard he thought he had a concussion.
-Per the LA Times, she would also mock Franzese when he would remove his shirt, mock his weight by comparing him to singer Carnie Wilson, and even "[rub] her dirty feet on my neck" while sitting behind him.
+According to Franzese, Phillips, who was 20 at the time, would repeatedly and loudly ask him in front of others whether he was gay, twist his nipple through his shirt, and at one point, kicked him in the head so hard he thought he had a concussion.
+Per the Los Angeles Times, she would also mock Franzese about his weight by comparing him to singer Carnie Wilson, and even "[rubbed] her dirty feet on my neck" while sitting behind him.
 "The way I was treated in that hostile work environment gave me a PTSD that had me stay closeted for a long time," he added.

 When Franzese made the accusations, Phillips told TMZ that she was "a teenager and reckless in my behavior," and that those years were "a blur."
-"I am so mortified by this behavior," she added.
+"I am so mortified by this behavior," Phillips added.
 "I am not and never have been homophobic.
 I have nothing but love for the LGBTQ community and Daniel."
-Franzese responded by publicly accepting her apology, via Twitter.
+Franzese responded by publicly accepting her apology via Twitter.

 Bijou Phillips allegedly strangled a co-star

-Both Franzese and Matarazzo said in the podcast that part of the reason why they are speaking out is so that Phillips may make amends to the other people she has hurt in her life.
-Unlike Franzese, however, there is no word on whether Matarazzo received an apology.
+Both Franzese and Matarazzo said on the podcast that part of the reason why they finally spoke out was so Phillips could make amends with the other people she has hurt in her life.
+Unlike Franzese, however, there's no word on whether or not Matarazzo received an apology.

 Bijou Phillips has defended her husband and father amid rape accusations

 It is no secret that both Bijou Phillips' husband, Danny Masterson, and father, John Phillips, have been accused of shocking sexual assaults.
-Bijou's paternal half-sister Mackenzie, who is 21 years her senior, revealed in 2009, eight years after their father's death, that she and John had a years-long sexual relationship.
-This began when Phillips raped her when she was blackout drunk at 19 and turned into what she described as a "consensual" relationship (via ABC News).
+Bijou's paternal half-sister Mackenzie, who is 21 years her senior, publicly revealed in 2009 — eight years after their father's death — that she and John had a years-long sexual relationship.
+This began when John raped her when she was blackout drunk at 19 and turned into what she described as a "consensual" relationship (via ABC News).

-Although Mackenzie and Bijou's half-sister Chynna (daughter of Michelle Phillips) and Jessica Woods, daughter of John's Mamas and the Papas bandmate Denny Doherty, both said they not only believed her allegations but had been told of them years before they were made public, Bijou has made statements defending her father.
+Although Mackenzie and Bijou's half-sister Chynna, daughter of Michelle Phillips, and Jessica Woods, daughter of John's The Mamas and The Papas bandmate, Denny Doherty, both said they not only believed Mackenzie's allegations, but had been told of them years before they were made public, Bijou has made statements defending her father.
 "I'm 29 now, I've talked to everyone who was around during that time, I've asked the hard questions.
 I do not believe my sister," she said at the time, per NBC.
 "Our father is many things, This is not one of them."

-When it came to her husband's many damning allegations, Phillips has only seemed to be in support of him.
-"Bijou has been a total rock," a source close to Phillips told Us Weekly in January.
+When it came to her husband's many damning allegations, Phillips also showed her support.
+"Bijou has been a total rock," a source close told Us Weekly.
 "She fully supports him and says they'll get through this nightmare together and come out stronger."
-In addition, she has more or less purged her Instagram account since the 2020 allegations were made public.
+However, time and circumstance have seemingly proven too much for their relationship to endure.